tcbutler320/ctf-playbook/README.md

 The playbook will loosely follow Lockheed Martin's [Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html).
 It is currently linux/unix focused, with plans to expand in the future.

 Start enumerating your target with plays in the playbook.
-When you've successfully completed a play, you can select the arrow image to be taken to the next link in the kill chain
+When you've successfully completed a play, you can select the arrow image to be taken to the next link in the kill chain.
+This process often has iterations in a loop.
+Use the previous play icon to return to a playset.

 Next Play Icon:

 ![alt text][logo]

+Previous Play Icon:

+![alt text][back-button]

 # Index
 - [CTF Playbook Instructions](#ctf-playbook-instructions)